bihealth/sodar-core-legacy/docs/source/app_projectroles_basics.rst

 - **Custom user model**: Additions to the standard Django user model
 - **Multi-domain LDAP/AD support**: Support for LDAP/AD users from multiple domains
-- **SODAR Taskflow and Timeline integration**: Included but disabled unless backend apps for Taskflow and Timeline are integrated in the Django site
+- **SODAR Timeline integration**: Included but disabled unless the backend app for Timeline is enabled in your Django site

 Templates and Styles